 Tripod Hairpin Rocket Floor Lamp

-Materials: Black painted iron.
-Some pleated “cuff” orange/yellow plastic.
+Materials: Black painted iron wire.
+Some pleated “cuff” orange/yellow plastic for the lampshade.
 Black Bakelite socket.

 Height: 106 cm / 41.73”

 Width: 24 cm / 9.44”

 Electricity: 1 bulb E27, 1 x 60 watt maximum, 110/220 volt.

 Any type of light bulb can be used.
 Not a specific one preferred.

 Other versions: This tripod hairpin rocket floor lamp probably exists in several variations.